 The preferred option depends on how much weighting should be given to each of the objectives and criteria.
-While the Clean Car Discount has clearly been effective at encouraging the uptake of zero and low emission vehicles, at a faster rate than market forces alone, the costs of the scheme are .ne) wii should end ri prudent that the schein. expected to grow over time, while the benefits (relative to no scheme) will reduce.
+While the Clean Car Discount has clearly been effective at encouraging the uptake of zero and low emission vehicles, at a faster rate than market forces alone, the costs of the scheme are expected to grow over time, while the benefits (relative to no scheme) will reduce.
 Due to time constraints, we have not conducted a full cost benefit analysis to help inform the decision of exactly when the scheme should end.
 However, on the assumption that alternative options will be developed through the second Emissions Reduction Plan we consider it prudent that the scheme start to be phased out over 2024.